 Frequently asked questions about carpet stretching.

 Sorry, absolutely no billing.
-Payments due on completion of service.
+Payment is due on completion of service.

 Q: Why does my carpet have waves, ripples, wrinkles, bubbles or just feels loose?